Chair (officer): Chairman and CEO

 The chief executive officer (CEO) may also hold the title of chair, in which case the board frequently names an independent member of the board as a lead independent director.
 This position is equivalent to the position of président-directeur général in France.

 Executive chair

-Executive chair is an office separate from that of CEO, where the titleholder wields influence over company operations, such as Larry Ellison of Oracle, Douglas Flint of HSBC and Steve Case of AOL Time Warner.
+Executive chair is an office separate from that of CEO, where the titleholder wields influence over company operations, such as Tim Cook of Apple Inc., Larry Ellison of Oracle, Douglas Flint of HSBC, Steve Case of AOL Time Warner, Jeff Bezos of Amazon, Ignacio Sánchez Galán of Iberdrola and Ana Botín of Banco Santander.
 In particular, the group chair of HSBC is considered the top position of that institution, outranking the chief executive, and is responsible for leading the board and representing the company in meetings with government figures.
 Before the creation of the group management board in 2006, HSBC's chair essentially held the duties of a chief executive at an equivalent institution, while HSBC's chief executive served as the deputy.
 After the 2006 reorganization, the management cadre ran the business, while the chair oversaw the controls of the business through compliance and audit and the direction of the business.